oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                Import the job-key to use inline instead of generating a new one.
  -e  --export-job-key-to-file=<file>
-                               Export the the job key to a file.
+                               Export the job key to a file.
 Warning: the file will be overwritten if it already exists.
                                (the %jobid% pattern is automatically replaced) -O  --stdout=<file>           Specify the file that will store the standart